Travel Information

 Travel to Belfast easily.
 Whether you want fast, cheap or something entirely different, our travel experts have collected everything you need to know so you can find the best option from Liverpool to Belfast.

-This is compared to other ways of getting from Liverpool to Belfast:
+This is compared to other travel options from Liverpool to Belfast:

 - Around 3 buses per day.